MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Prerequisites for AIP and Azure RMS

-In addition to the prerequisites for installing the AIP module, there are additional prerequisite for the Azure Information Protection service and the Azure Rights Management data protection service:
+In addition to the prerequisites for installing the AzureInformationProtection module, there are additional prerequisite for the Azure Information Protection service and the Azure Rights Management data protection service:

 1. The Azure Rights Management service must be activated.